 As part of the events and activities surrounding the First-Year Reading Experience, we invite first-year students to submit 750-1250 word essays in one or both of the following categories: (1) the analytical essay or (2) the personal reflection essay.
 A cash prize of $250 will be awarded to the writer of the best, most compelling essay in each category; the essays themselves (with the authors’ permission) will be posted to the First-Year Reading Experience webpage.
 Students are limited to one entry per category.

 The DEADLINE for entries is Monday, November 10!

 Details are provided in the document below.

 Photo used with permission of the author

 UM is delighted to welcome the author to campus.
-Check back soon for details of his visit in October, 2014.
+Plan to attend his lecture on Tuesday, October 28 at 8pm in the Dennison Theatre.

 Tim O’Brien received the National Book Award in Fiction in 1979 for his novel Going After Cacciato.
 In the Lake of the Woods, published in 1994, was chosen by Time magazine as the best novel of that year.
 The book also received the James Fenimore Cooper Prize from the Society of American Historians and was selected as one of the ten best books of the year by The New York Times.

 In 2010, O’Brien received the Katherine Anne Porter Award, presented by the American Academy of Arts and Letters for a distinguished lifetime body of work.
 In November 2012, O’Brien received the Richard C. Holbrooke Distinguished Achievement Award from the Dayton Literary Peace Prize Foundation.
 In 2013, O’Brien received the Lifetime Achievement award from the Pritzker Military Library.